DemerNkardaz/DemerNkardaz/drafts/Post_Discord_EN.md

 More detailed modding guide will be created in the future with development of the documentation website.
 You can find more complex mod example [here](https://github.com/DemerNkardaz/DSL-KeyPad-Custom-Files/tree/master/Mods/Old%20Mongolian%20Sample%20Mod), but `index.ahk` have comments on Russian and other files has no comments.

-# Thirteenth message
+# 14

 **Notes**

 - Tool eats 140–180 MB of RAM.
-- Restricted to English and Russian keyboard layouts (for example when you switches to Japanese, then all bindings will be automatically disabled and restored when you switch back to En/Ru).
+- Limited to English and Russian keyboard layouts (for example when you switches to Japanese, then all bindings will be automatically disabled and restored when you switch back to En/Ru).
 Can work with Greek layout, but “Hellenic” alternative mode will be automatically enabled.

 //